RUBIX-ML/credit-analysis/README.md

 1. Contains both numerical and categorical features
 2. Non-linear correlation or no correlation between some features. e.g. Marriage and Education, age and balance.
 3. The prediction is a binary class
-4. The 2 classes in the source data are imbalanced.
-More positive class than negative class.
+4. The predictions(output classes) in the source data are imbalanced.
+More positive values than negative values.
 5. The dataset contains only 6 historical records of each customer.
 6. Statistical analysis shows no significant important feature(s) to the prediction.